c3p0cy/learn-gradle/README.md

 // Backup root/*.md and root/build.gradle to backup/
-// Append now datetime pattern to each backuped file task backupFiles(type:Copy) {
+// Append now datetime pattern to each backuped file
+// Note: The root path is based on the directory of build.gradle task backupFiles(type:Copy) {
   from '.'
   into 'backup'